1998 Australian Sports Sedan Championship

-The 1998 Australian Sports Sedan Championship was a CAMS sanctioned motor racing title for drivers of Group 2D Sports Sedans.
-It was the 14th Australian Sports Sedan Championship to be awarded by CAMS.
+The 1998 Australian Sports Sedan Championship was an Australian motor racing competition for Group 2D Sports Sedans.
+It was sanctioned by the Confederation of Australian Motor Sport and was the 14th Australian Sports Sedan Championship to be awarded by CAMS.

-Calendar
+The championship was won by Tony Ricciardello driving an Alfa Romeo Alfetta GTV Chevrolet.

+Championship schedule

-The championship was contested over a five round series.
+The championship was contested over five rounds.